ataraxao/drex/Introduction.md

 ---

-## How the CWA narrows the dispute surface (it’s technical documentation for account withdrawal events)
+## How the CWA narrows the dispute surface (it is technical documentation for account withdrawal events)

 *Not legal advice.
 This explains design intent: reduce the number of things a court could plausibly adjudicate.*